New breakthroughs give agriculture technology a leap in weather forecasting

 Radio occultation measurements and an advanced model help add an extra degree of precision to the forecasts, explained Mr. Mano.
-Spire’s solutions, in particular, offer an understanding of global atmospheric conditions and the promise of specialized local forecasts, both of which are highly valuable to AgTech application service providers’ customers.
+Spire’s solutions, in particular, offer an understanding of global and local atmospheric conditions, both of which can be highly valuable to AgTech application service providers’ customers.

-As our understanding of global atmospheric conditions expands with every new observation, so too does our ability to make accurate localizalized weather prediction.
+As our understanding of global atmospheric conditions expands with every new observation, so too does the ability to make accurate local weather predictions.
 The phenomena are inextricably linked.
-We are progressing towards more localized forecasts specific to a precise coordinate, so that you will be able to provide tailored solutions for each of your clients, from corn farmers in Iowa to sheepherders New Zealand.
+We are progressing towards forecasts that are more specific to customers’ needs and locations.

 A step in the right direction

-We will see more of these gains in more sectors as we push the boundaries of weather sensing and launch transformative forecasting models.
-That we are sure of.
+We expect to see more of these gains across industries as experts push the boundaries of weather sensing and launch transformative forecasting models.